 The graphics for nearly all modern games are made using 3D modelling, as well as most special effects for movies, television shows, architectural mockups, and many more uses.

-Common 3D modeling softwares are 3DS Max and Maya.
+Common 3D modeling softwares are 3DS Max, Maya and Blender.

 A newer form of 3D modeling, 3D sculpting is designed to emulate the traditional method of sculpting with something like clay.